CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.1 General Building.md

 #### INF.1.A3 Compliance with fire safety regulations

 The existing fire protection regulations as well as the requirements of the construction supervision MUST be complied with.
-The escape routes MUST be properly signposted and kept open.
+The escape routes MUST be signposted and kept open in accordance with regulations.
 The local fire brigade SHOULD be called in during the fire protection planning.
 The regulations for fire protection resulting from the building regulations are not sufficient for the requirements of the fire protection of the IT.
 Therefore, an IT-related fire protection concept MUST be created and implemented.

 Unnecessary fire loads MUST be avoided.
 This includes the regular disposal of waste paper and packaging waste.

-There MUST be a fire safety officer or a person entrusted with the task, who is also trained accordingly.
+There MUST be a fire safety officer or a person entrusted with the task, who is also properly trained.

 #### INF.1.A4 fire detection in buildings [planner]
 Buildings MUST be equipped with a sufficient number of smoke detectors.
 For larger buildings, a fire alarm panel (BMZ) SHOULD be used, to which all detectors are connected.
 In the case of smoke detection, an alarm MUST be triggered in the building to ensure that all persons present in the building can perceive it.
 The functionality of all smoke detectors or all components of a fire alarm system MUST be checked regularly.
 It MUST be regularly checked that the escape routes are usable and free from obstructions, so that the building can be cleared quickly in a dangerous situation.